Everest Base Camp Elevation

 The world’s highest peak lies on the border of 2 different countries in Asia, Nepal, and China.
 It lies in the Mahalangur range of the Tibetian plateau known as Qing Zang Gaoyuan.

-On the other hand, In Nepal, it lies in the Sagarmatha National Park in the Solukhumbu district.
+On the other hand, In Nepal, lies in the Sagarmatha National Park in the Solukhumbu district.
 So, climbers can have access to the summit of Everest from both Nepal and Tibet.

 Yearly hundreds of people choose to summit Everest but very few get close to this almighty peak.

 So, people choose to at least make their way to the base camp where few choose their trek from Nepal as half of them choose their trek from China, Tibet.